 We are committed to doing everything we can to help you finance your studies.

 Fees and finance

 Flexible finance: pay your fees in monthly instalments at no extra cost.
 Enrol early to spread your costs and reduce your monthly payments.

 Fees discounts: If you are a member of a union that is recognised by the Trades Union Congress (TUC), you may apply for a 10% discount off your tuition fees.

-Our School attracts funding for studentships that ensure researchers of the highest standard can pursue their research with us.
-We offer a range of fully funded research opportunities, find out more here.
+The School of Arts attracts funding for studentships that ensure researchers of the highest standard can pursue their research with us.
+Find out more about research funding opportunities at Birkbeck.